-These instruments are great to effectively keep an eye on the training progress.
+These instruments are great for effectively keeping an eye on the training progress.
 Combined with 2PEAK they become even more meaningful.
-Since 2PEAK not only analyzes the past but also and more importantly defines, based on the acquired knowledge, how the future training needs to be configured such to allow for a further fitness improvement.
+Since 2PEAK not only analyzes the past but also and more importantly defines, based on the acquired knowledge, how future training needs to be configured to allow for further fitness improvement.
 With 2PEAK the circle of performance improvement can be completed.
-The 2PEAK Apple Watch app enables training guidance by performance (visual, acoustic and haptic), the mobile apps enable the manual creation of performance-based training and the export of these to Garmin Connect and the Apple Watch.
+The 2PEAK Apple Watch app enables training guidance by performance (visual, acoustic and haptic), and the mobile apps enable the manual creation of performance-based training and the export of these to Garmin Connect and the Apple Watch.

-As an alternative 2PEAK offers what we call the MP-test (Maximum Power), or a climbing test on a longer climb.
-Both methods are based on the calculation of the hoisting capacity.
+As an alternative 2PEAK offers what we call the MP-test (Maximum Power), or the climbing test on a longer climb.
+Both methods (MP-test and with power-meter) are based on the calculation of the hoisting capacity.
 The data that is needed therefore are: the system weight, the ascension in feet or meters and the time.
 All of which are relatively easy to be determined.